TrueEyeCoreMedkit/TrueEyeCoreMedkit/README.md

 <br><br>
 just imagine being my shoes.
 Posion has also ignored my words and forced yall into this, i almost went suicidal attempt because posion and his friends.
 He hurted me, he hurted my friends and most importantly. my mental health.

-<br><br> "ok maybe you shouldn't drag-" shut the phuck up, you are on the interent, not irl.
+<br> "ok maybe you shouldn't drag-" shut the phuck up, you are on the interent, not irl.
 You try getting builled irl, you'll see how HURT and your mental health is.
+At this point, i do not want to place my family and friends in danger because of posion, you all enabling him to do the harassment. "b-but whos all or w-we??" you and posion's supporters and his friend.
+You are a monster.
+You are disgusting. phuck off, "b-but posion is anti-harassment" then why he added and his friends did NOT censor my friends and moirail's username respectfully.
+I wish someone investegate ponytown and it's playerbase in general.
+This is far worst.